lel99999/dev_GaussRH7/README.md

 Gauss update for RHEL 7.x from v15 to v20

 #### Add for XWindows
+Use:
 $yum groupinstall "Server with GUI"<br/>

+Instead of:
+$yum groupinstall "X Window System"<br/>

 #### Add Library Path
 Testing for verification:<br/>